 A variety of work accidents may lead to a third-party lawsuit in addition to an employee's Workers' Compensation claim.

 For instance, a third-party claim may arise during:

-- Construction accidents: If an employee was injured by defective or dangerous construction tools or equipment at work, the injured employee may have a third-party claim against the manufacturers, designers, and sellers of the defective and dangerous tools.
+If an employee was injured by defective or dangerous construction tools or equipment at work, the injured employee may have a third-party claim against the:

-- Workplace accidents: Employees injured at work due to defective or dangerous work equipment may have a third-party claim against parties involved in the manufacture, design, and distribution of the equipment.
+Employees injured at work due to defective or dangerous work equipment may have a third-party claim against parties involved in the:

 In a Third-Party Compensation Lawsuit, the Plaintiff Matters